 - Bending too far forward without pushing the hips back.

-Start the exercise by pushing the hips back, and allow the dumbbells to glide down your legs.
+Start the exercise with a stance that’s slightly narrower than shoulder width.
+Push the hips back, and allow the dumbbells to glide down your legs.
 Lower the dumbbells only to the point where you feel a stretch in the hamstrings, which is usually just slightly below knee level (although it may be higher depending on how flexible you are).
 There’s no need to go all the way down to the point where your hands are close to the floor.

 - Doing too much too soon.